UAA1ex/256RCglitch/README.md

 # 256 RC glitch
 The connection is divided into 2 groups, a total of 8 gates can be used as input and output signals, the visual connection is described in the PNG file in the repository.
+Watch this if you want to see how to recreate this glitch without the program and with it: https://www.reddit.com/r/ScrapMechanic/comments/1mpz53p/best_rc_glitch_for_your_creations/

 Connection group 1:
 [Vanilla red gradient - vanilla blue gradient]